idea2go2go/smartfolder-skill/README.md

 SmartFolder infrastructure continues to synthesize and update its knowledge layers.
 That knowledge lives in the folder itself, not in an ephemeral chat session where you have to re-explain everything to each new session.
-You need Claude to build a SmartFolder, but once built it works with Claude, ChatGPT, or any LLM that can follow a CLAUDE.md or AGENTS.md file — or fake it well.
+You need Claude to build a SmartFolder, but once built it works with Claude, ChatGPT, or any LLM that can follow a CLAUDE.md or AGENTS.md file, or that can fake it!
 Each participant, human or AI, starts with everything that is already known and leaves something useful for whoever comes next.
 Over time, the folder becomes the knowledge base instead of the conversation.